-You probably thought that as soon as you leave high school, you would never have to deal with bullies again.
+You probably thought that leaving secondary school meant that you would never have to deal with bullies again.
 Well, as great as that sounds, this is unfortunately not the case.
-If you have ever experienced bullying at work, you can tell that people who bully others, probably were bullies in school and never outgrew this behaviour.
+If you have experienced bullying at work, you can tell that people who bully others, probably were bullies in school and never outgrew this behaviour.

-According to a UK study, 29% of people have been victims of workplace bullying, whereby an additional 30% have actually witnessed bullying at work.
+Research shows that 29% of people have been victims of workplace bullying.
+Whereby an additional 30% have actually witnessed bullying at work.

 Whether it’s concerning a project or a work outing, you always seem to be the last person to find out about an important update.
 You’re intentionally being excluded from meetings or people intentionally withhold information or important details from you so that you underperform or miss important deadlines.

 Workplace bullies (whether it’s your manager or a colleague) intentionally disregard your opinions or ignore your feelings.
-Some go as far as telling others not to socialise or interact with you, which might lead you to feel quite isolated, even in the midst of a group of people.
+Some go as far as telling others not to socialise or interact with you, which might lead you to feel excluded and isolated.

 Normally, someone who snapped or didn’t intend to yell will definitely apologise.
 However, workplace bullies (which can be your manager or colleague) don’t.
 And beside them not apologising this unpleasant behaviour is repeated constantly.

 When your workload is unrealistic.
 You are often asked to fulfil a huge amount of work in a short period of time.
 Meaning that you’re not given realistic deadlines for the amount of work or tasks that need to be done.
 And yes, in every workplace an emergency project might occur.
 However, when this seems to be the norm, it’s a sign of bullying.
-Besides that, it’s not healthy as it will leave you overworked and burned out.
+Besides that, an unrealistic workload can leave you overworked and cause burnout.

 For example, “You forgot to put a dot behind the sentence” or “It looks fine, but I would never do it like this”.
-Also, others seem to be receiving mercy for making some mistakes here and there, however, your mistakes definitely do not go unpunished.
+Also, others seem to be given more grace for making mistakes here and there, however, your mistakes definitely do not go unpunished.

 You had a great idea and decided to tell your colleague and before you knew it, they presented your idea as if it was theirs.
 Hey, maybe your colleague was so excited about this idea you had, that they just had to share it… However, if you share your idea or your work and someone, whether your manager or colleague, constantly fails to give you the credit for it, it’s called bullying… and stealing.